-2 type of Memory Buffering
+2 types of Memory Buffering

 An Ethernet switch uses a memory buffering technique to store frames before forwarding to the destination.
 The switch uses Buffering when the destination port is busy due to congestion.
 As a result, frames must be buffered until transmitted.
 So without an effective memory buffering scheme, frames are more likely to be dropped anytime traffic oversubscription or congestion occurs.